TrustLak/Behavioral-Cloning/writeup.md

 9. A fully connected layer with output dimension=100x1
 10. A fully connected layer with output dimension=50x1
 11. A fully connected layer with output dimension=10x1
 12. A fully connected layer with output dimension=1x1 (steering angle float)

+This model is implemented using keras with tensorflow backend.
+This is included in model.py.

 ---
 ## Generating Data